josephhnguyenn/Lane-Detection/README.md

 In addition, I implemented the fit_poly() and previous() functions to optimize the pipeline.
 Since the previously mentioned method of finding lane lanes is a computationaly slow process, it is faster to only use it when necessary.
 Therefore, the previous() function utilizes a history of lane lines with a defined margin = 100 to fit lines that are close to the fitted line averages.

-Below is an example of the previous() function which finds the polynomial fit within the defined margin(in green).

-![alt text][image5]

 ### Pipeline (video)